AVMG20/php-simple-utilities/docs/Validator.md

 ### addValidationMethod()

 Adds a custom validation method.
+The first argument is the name of the custom rule, and the second argument is a closure that defines the validation logic.
+The rest of the parameters are all passed to the rule.
+The closure should return `true` if the validation passes or an error message if it fails.

 ```php
 // Add a custom validation method to check if a value is even